Linked $\mathcal{PT }$-symmetry to Supersymmetry in a class of non-Hermitian Hamiltonians: Introduction

+Susy studies have been applied very recently to the some how new subject of pseudo-Hermitian Hamiltonians \cite{ptsusy,ptsusy1,ptsusy2,ptsusy3}.
+However, in the literature one can find that the studied cases resemble Susy features of non-Hermitian Hamiltonians of potentials that are position dependent.
+Moreover, the connection between $\mathcal{PT }$-symmetry and Supersymmetry in these studied cases stresses the simultaneous breakdown of both $\mathcal{PT }$-symmetry and Supersymmetry.
+In this work, we try to approach the subject from the side of momentum dependent non-Hermitian potentials and show the existence of other kind of connection between $\mathcal{PT }$-symmetry and Supersymmetry in these theories.
+It is noteworthy to mention that velocity dependent potentials

-The picture has been declared rigorously after the appearance of the pioneering article of Carl Bender and Stefan Boettcher \cite{bendr} where they showed that the energy spectra of a class of non-Hermitian but $\mathcal{PT} $-symmetric Hamiltonians are real and positive.
+Non-Hermitian Hamiltonians with real spectra draw more interest right after the appearance of the pioneering article of Carl Bender and Stefan Boettcher \cite{bendr} where they showed that the energy spectra of a class of non-Hermitian but $\mathcal{PT}$-symmetric Hamiltonians are real and positive.
 Their $\mathcal{PT}$-symmetric class has the form;

 The spectra of such class have been shown, numerically, to be real and positive \cite{bend1} even in the case of $n=2$.
-The reality of the spectrum of such kind of theories is proved to be due to the existence of an unbroken $\mathcal{PT}$ symmetry for such models.
-However, one can easily realize that, as we will show in this work, the model in Eq.(\ref{Hermite}) is a member of a class of an infinite number of Hamiltonians which are all non-Hermitian, not necessarily $\mathcal{PT}$-symmetric, and having positive real spectra as well.
-Accordingly, sticking to the requirement that a physically acceptable theory has to be either Hermitian or $\mathcal{PT}$-symmetric will exclude a huge number of acceptable theories.
+The reality of the spectrum of such kind of theories is proved to be due to the existence of an unbroken $\mathcal{PT}$-symmetry for such models.
 Mostafazadeh showed that the reality of the spectrum of a Hamiltonian is not limited either to Hermiticity or the existence of $\mathcal{PT}$-symmetry \cite{spect,spect1}.
 Instead, he showed that if a Hamiltonian model $H$ has the property that $\eta_{+}H\eta_{+} ^{-1}=H^{\dagger}$, then the spectrum of $H$ is real.
-Here, $\eta_{+}$ is a Hermitian linear invertible operator and is a positive definite operator as well.
+Here, $\eta_{+}$ is a Hermitian linear invertible operator and is a positive definite operator as well wile $H^{\dagger}$ is the Hermitian conjugate of $H$.
 This formulation of the problem can be used for Hermitian and $\mathcal{PT}$-symmetric theories as well as for any pseudo-Hermitian Hamiltonian with respect to a positive definite metric operator $\eta_{+}$.